 As the final denial trails from Peter’s lips a rooster crows and Jesus lifts His eyes to find Peter’s, piercing his soul with sadness as the truth of the Master’s words echo in his heart – “you will deny Me.”

 Peter was so sure he wasn’t that person – one to deny the deep love he had for his friend.
 And yet here he stood, looking into the eyes of the One he loved, having denied Him.
 It was more than Peter could bear and he ran away and wept bitterly.

 In those brief moments of denial Peter didn’t calculate his answer, he didn’t plan to deny Christ, he was simply afraid of what would happen to him if he professed his relationship with Jesus.

 Like Peter, we don’t intend to deny Christ in our life.
-We profess our love for God and our relationship with Christ, but there will come a day when our faith is tested.
-For some it may even be tested by death, whether because of illness, accident, or threat of violence.
+We profess our love for God and our relationship with Christ, but when fear grips us deep to our core do we deny His sovereignty over our situation by allowing fear to choke out belief?

-As time passes Christians will see more persecution that ever before.
-Will we stand firm in our faith?
+As society rages against us, will we stand firm in our faith?

 Jesus, help me to be faithful to You as You have been faithful to me.
 Give me the strength to proclaim Your name when it isn’t popular, comfortable, or acceptable.
 Lord, help me to not fear what may happen if I stand for my faith.
 Give me the boldness to know You will protect me and keep me close to You.
 Father, I pray You bless Your children.
 In Jesus’ Name.
 Amen.